Modulated Electron Bolus

 There are 5 main factors that contribute to the print time:

 Smaller bolus for noses and cheeks take ~1-2 hours to print, while large chest walls could take 15 hours.
 Since brachytherapy applicators can be printed at <100% infill (as low as 20%), the print time decreases accordingly.
-Any accessories that take longer to print can be left to print overnight (or when the facility has downtime), ensuring the device will be ready for use during planned treatment.
+Any accessories that take longer to print can be left to print overnight (or when the facility has downtime), ensuring the accessory will be ready for use during planned treatment.

 Where will Adaptiiv software be installed in my Center?